Most Affordable Cities in the UK in 2026

 The Top Contenders for Affordability

-Here is the list of the top 10 most affordable locations:
+Here are the top 10 most affordable locations right now:

 - Middlesbrough